ScyAge/GemocTTQ/README.md

 GEMOC

+Firstly, you need to get these libraries:

+annotations-13.0.jar
+error_prone_annotations-2.38.0.jar
+gson-2.13.1.jar
+javalin-6.6.0.jar
+jetty-http-11.0.25.jar
+jetty-io-11.0.25.jar
+jetty-jakarta-servlet-api-5.0.2.jar
+jetty-security-11.0.25.jar
+jetty-server-11.0.25.jar
+jetty-servlet-11.0.25.jar
+jetty-util-11.0.25.jar
+jetty-webapp-11.0.25.jar
+jetty-xml-11.0.25.jar
+kotlin-stdlib-1.9.25.jar
+kotlin-stdlib-jdk7-1.9.25.jar
+kotlin-stdlib-jdk8-1.9.25.jar
+slf4j-api-2.0.17.jar
+slf4j-simple-2.0.16.jar
+websocket-core-common-11.0.25.jar
+websocket-core-server-11.0.25.jar
+websocket-jetty-api-11.0.25.jar
+websocket-jetty-common-11.0.25.jar
+websocket-jetty-server-11.0.25.jar
+websocket-servlet-11.0.25.jar

+- put all these exact dependencies in a libs package at the project root
 - verify the dependencies in the classpath of the simpletrace and minijava modules
-- check the precency of libraries for the server in the project’s METAINF (runtime/classpath tab) and in the Java buildpath (libraries/classpath tab)
+- check if the dependencies of libraries for the server are in the project’s METAINF (runtime/classpath) and in the Java buildpath (libraries/classpath)
 - launch the server in the test folder, With the LaunchServerTest class

 Pharo